 - Maximum Out of Pocket – Most Kaiser plans will have a maximum out of pocket.
 Once you’ve reached this amount, they pay covered services at 100%.

 Prior Authorization Requirements For Kaiser Permanente

 All non-emergency outpatient and inpatient services require an authorization from Kaiser prior to treatment’s start.
 This is to ensure that only covered and medically necessary treatments are performed on their members to avoid unexpected bills after the fact.

 What Does Kaiser Permanente Insurance For Drug Rehab Cover?

 Kaiser Permanente puts great importance of quality care for those suffering from addiction.
 They see it as a contribution to their member’s overall health as well as a contribution to society as a whole.

-Inpatient Rehab – Inpatient rehab can be in the form of a traditional hospital stay or it can be a setting that is more home-like, while removing your access to substances.
-During your stays you work with psychiatrists, counselors, teachers, therapists and nurses to learn how to manage your addiction.
+- Inpatient Rehab – Inpatient rehab can be in the form of a traditional hospital stay or it can be a setting that is more home-like, while removing your access to substances.
+During your stay, you work with psychiatrists, counselors, teachers, therapists, and nurses to learn how to manage your addiction.
 Kaiser covers inpatient rehab only after you have tried outpatient.

 Treatment options are overwhelming enough.
 You add trying to figure out insurance and other financials and it can really become too much to handle.
 Adrugrehab.org is dedicated to helping those suffering from addiction and their loved ones find lasting healing and recovery through treatment.
 When you call our helpline, you’ll speak with mental health professionals, licensed counselors and those in recovery.
 We’ll work with you to overcome challenges and barriers.
 Call us today.